 These commands are an object-oriented interface to (pseudo-)random number generators (RNGs). {RngCreate} returns a list which is a well-formed RNG object.
 Its value should be saved in a variable and used to call {Rng} and {RngSeed}. {Rng(r)} returns a floating-point random number between 0 and 1 and updates the RNG object {r}.
-(Currently, the Gaussian option makes a RNG return a complex random number instead of a real random number.) {RngSeed(r,init)} re-initializes the RNG object {r} with the seed value {init}.
+(Currently, the Gaussian option makes a RNG return a complex random number.) {RngSeed(r,init)} re-initializes the RNG object {r} with the seed value {init}.
 The seed value should be a positive integer.
 The {RngCreate} function accepts several options as arguments.
 Currently the following options are available: